-- 4. Commercial/Recreational uses: - a.
-General standard -- one space per four patrons based on the maximum capacity of the facility, plus 1 space per employee for the work shift with the largest number or employees. - b.
-Bowling alleys -- five spaces for each lane, plus one space per employee for the work shift with the largest number of employees. - c.
-Golf courses -- 90 spaces per nine holes, plus one space per employee for the work shift with the largest number of employees. - d.
-Golf driving ranges -- one space per tee, plus one space per employee for the work shift with the largest number of employees. - e.
-Miniature golf course --1.5 spaces per hole, plus one space per employee for the work shift with the largest number of employees. - f.
-Indoor tennis, racquetball and handball courts -- three spaces per court, plus one space per employee for the work shift with the largest number of employees. - g.
-Skating rinks, ice or roller -- one space per 200 square feet of gross floor area. - 5.
-Industrial and related uses: - a.
-Manufacturing, processing, and fabrication operations -- one space per employee for the work shift with the largest number of employees. - b.
-Wholesale business -- one space per employee for the work shift with the largest number of employees, plus one space per 2,500 square feet of gross floor area. - c.
-Warehousing -- one space per employee for the work shift with the largest number of employees, plus one space per 5,000 square feet of gross floor area. - d.
-Mini-warehousing -- one space per 10 storage cubicles, plus 1 space per employee for the work shift with the largest number of employees. - e.
-Extractive and related operations -- one space per employee for the work shift with the largest number of employees. - 6.
-Institutional and related uses: - a.
-Places of worship -- one space per three seats based on the maximum capacity of the facility.
+- 4. Commercial/Recreational uses: - (a) General standard -- 1 space per 4 patrons based on the maximum capacity of the facility, plus 1 space per employee for the work shift with the largest number or employees. - (b) Bowling alleys -- 5 spaces for each lane, plus 1 space per employee for the work shift with the largest number of employees. - (c) Golf courses -- 90 spaces per 9 holes, plus 1 space per employee for the work shift with the largest number of employees. - (d) Golf driving ranges -- 1 space per tee, plus 1 space per employee for the work shift with the largest number of employees. - (e) Miniature golf course --1.5 spaces per hole, plus 1 space per employee for the work shift with the largest number of employees. - (f) Indoor tennis, racquetball and handball courts -- 3 spaces per court, plus 1 space per employee for the work shift with the largest number of employees. - (g) Skating rinks, ice or roller -- 1 space per 200 square feet of gross floor area. - 5.
+Industrial and related uses: - (a) Manufacturing, processing, and fabrication operations -- 1 space per employee for the work shift with the largest number of employees. - (b) Wholesale business -- 1 space per employee for the work shift with the largest number of employees, plus 1 space per 2,500 square feet of gross floor area. - (c) Warehousing -- 1 space per employee for the work shift with the largest number of employees, plus 1 space per 5,000 square feet of gross floor area. - (d) Mini-warehousing 1 space per 10 storage cubicles, plus 1 space per employee for the work shift with the largest number of employees. - (e) Extractive and related operations -- 1 space per employee for the work shift with the largest number of employees. - 6.
+Institutional and related uses: - (a) Churches -- 1 space per 3 seats based on the maximum capacity of the facility. - (b) Libraries -- 1 space per 250 square feet of gross floor area or 1 space per 4 seats based on maximum capacity, whichever is greater, plus 1 space per employee for the work shift with the greatest number of employees. - (c) Museums -- 1 space per 250 square feet of gross floor area, plus 1 space per employee for the work shift with the greatest number of employees.

-- b.
-Libraries -- one space per 250 square feet of gross floor area or one space per four seats based on maximum capacity, whichever is greater, plus one space per employee for the work shift with the greatest number of employees. - c.
-Museums -- one space per 250 square feet of gross floor area, plus one space per employee for the work shift with the greatest number of employees. - d.
-Rooming and boarding houses, fraternity and sorority houses, dormitories and rectories -- one space per bed. - e.
-Convents and monasteries -- one space per three residents, plus one space per employee for the work shift with the largest number of employees, plus one space per three chapel seats if the public may attend. - f.
-Nursing homes -- one space per three patient beds, plus one space per employee for the work shift with the largest number of employees. - g.
-Hospitals -- Two spaces per three patient beds, plus one space per staff doctor, plus one space per employee, excluding doctors, for the work shift with the largest number of employees. - h.
-Schools: - i.
-Elementary schools, middle schools, and high schools -- One space for each teacher and staff member, plus one space for each 10 students 16 years of age or older. - ii.
-Colleges, universities and trade schools -- One space for each teacher and staff member, plus one space for eachtwo students during the highest attendance period. - iii.
-Children's nursery schools and day-care centers -- One space per employee for the work shift with the greatest number of employees, plus one space per six students at the highest class attendance period.
+- (d) Rooming and boarding houses, fraternity and sorority houses, dormitories and rectories -- 1 space per bed. - (e) Convents and monasteries -- 1 space per 3 residents, plus 1 space per employee for the work shift with the largest number of employees, plus 1 space per 5 chapel seats if the public may attend. - (f) Nursing homes -- 1 space per 3 patient beds, plus 1 space per employee for the work shift with the largest number of employees. - (g) Hospitals -- 2 spaces per 3 patient beds, plus 1 space per staff doctor, plus 1 space per employee, excluding doctors, for the work shift with the largest number of employees. - (h) Schools: - (1) Elementary schools, middle schools, and high schools -- 1 space for each teacher and staff member, plus 1 space for each 10 students 16 years of age or older. - (2) Colleges, universities and trade schools -- 1 space for each teacher and staff member, plus 1 space for each2 students during the highest attendance period. - (3) Children's nursery schools and day-care centers --1 space per employee for the work shift with the greatest number of employees, plus 1 space per 6 students at the highest class attendance period.